mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	....:
 	11

 Here both conditions are met, but only the code associated with the first condition is actually executed.
-Understanding how conditionals are executed fundamental to controlling the flow of your program.
+Understanding how conditionals are executed is important  to controlling the flow of your program.

 There is also a subtle shortcut that we used in the previous example. ``11.divides(r)`` already returns either ``True`` or ``False``, hence we did not need to use an equality here.
 We could have used the more verbose ``11.divides(r)==True`` but it is not necessary.